 Although the examples we’ve reviewed so far are some of the most typical uses cases of equipment breakdown coverage, there may be other applications of this type of insurance.

 For instance, if a key piece of equipment is damaged, you might need to pay a technician extra to expedite repairs.
 The equipment might result in data losses or environmental spills.
 The business insurance company will pay for these losses if they are covered in your commercial equipment breakdown coverage policy.

 Most insurance companies link the price of equipment breakdown coverage to the value of the insured equipment.
 On an annual basis, it typically costs between $0.015 to $0.03 per $1,000 of equipment.
 For example, if you have $1 million worth of insured equipment, you might pay $15 to $30 per year for equipment breakdown coverage.

-That’s a very small price to pay for the peace of mind of knowing that your equipment will be protected in the event that something goes wrong.
+Compared to other business insurance policies, the cost of equipment breakdown coverage is a small price to pay for the peace of mind of knowing that your equipment will be protected in the event that something goes wrong.
 Sometimes, supplemental types of coverage, such as coverage for spoiled inventory, will have a higher per-dollar cost.